microsoftgraph/microsoft-graph-docs/concepts/quick_start_faq.md

 ## Didn't find what you need?

 If this FAQ didn't address a question or problem you encountered with one or more of the quick starts, please report your question or problem on [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph).
+Be sure to tag your question with microsoft-graph.

 If your problem is related to the code sample provided by the quick start, you can also file an issue in the GitHub sample repository.
 You can find the repository by following the **Just give me the sample code** link under step 2 for each quick start.